not My First Rodeo; 10 Things You Need To Know Before Visiting Cloverdale Rodeo

 What Kind Of Refreshments Are On Offer At Cloverdale Rodeo?

 There’s plenty of soft drinks available including coffee stands (yay!).
-The official beer sponsor of the event in 2015 was Coors so this was the adult tipple of choice (and the kind sponsor of our cowboy hats) though there were couple of alcopops to choose from too.
+The official beer sponsor of the event in 2015 was Coors so this was the adult tipple of choice (and the kind sponsor of our cowboy hats) though there were a couple of alcopops to choose from too.
 I did not spy any other options, so if you’re after a G&T you’re probably out of luck.

 What kind of food is available at Cloverdale Rodeo?

-Food-wise there is quite a wide range of choice at the food stands, certainly more variety than I expected but of the barbecue and pizza persuasion – this probably isn’t the place to get a quinoa salad, which is fair enough – this is more Cowtown than Gastown.
+Food-wise there is quite a wide range of choice at the food stands, certainly more variety than I expected but mostly of the barbecue and pizza persuasion – this probably isn’t the place to get a quinoa salad, which is fair enough – this is more Cowtown than Gastown.

 What Other entertainment is on offer at Cloverdale Rodeo?

 There’s everything from skateboarding to lumberjacking competitions as well as plenty of live music so you probably won’t be bored.
-The lumberjacking also includes an ax throwing round, which is definitely not boring to watch, especially if you’re seated behind the target!
+The lumberjacking also includes an axe throwing round, which is definitely not boring to watch, especially if you’re seated behind the target!

 What Time Does The Bar Close at Cloverdale Rodeo?

-After the performances end for the day the Longhorn Bar bar stays open until around 1 am and the music continues until 2 am – this is where the other ticket comes in handy – beat the line allows you to skip the queue to get into the bar itself (not the line up to buy beer once inside which isn’t time consuming at all) but as soon as a few beat the line ticket holders show up at once, you’ve got yourself another line.
+After the performances end for the day, the Longhorn Bar bar stays open until around 1 am and the music continues until 2 am.
+This is where the other ticket comes in handy – beat the line allows you to skip the queue to get into the bar itself (not the line up to buy beer once inside which isn’t time consuming at all) but as soon as a few beat the line ticket holders show up at once, you’ve got yourself another line.
 Just a shorter one.